 Here is a 5 minutes informative speech example:

-Crafting an informative speech is a step-by-step process.
-Here are some short guides to help you, from attention getter for informative speech examples to conclusion sample:
+Crafting an informative speech is a step by step process.
+Here are some short guides to help you, from attention getter for informative speech examples to a conclusion sample:

 Starting a speech effectively is essential for capturing your audience's attention.
 Here are some introduction and thesis statement examples to help: